Home and community care

 - security checks

-- care coordination between Assisted Living Services and home care
+- care coordination between Assisted Living Services and other services

 Find out if you are eligible for Assisted Living Services through the Home and Community Care Support Services organization in your region.